jul0105/last-byte.github.io/_posts/2019-10-24-tactical-debriefind1.md

 ---
 published: true
 image: /img/cybersoldier.PNG
-title: Tactical Debriefing I - Offshore
+title: Tactical Debriefing - Offshore
 subtitle: Lessons learned by pwning the Offshore pro lab by HTB
 ---
 Greetings everyone, last is back!
 So, on the 28th of September I played the [RomHack](https://romhack.io) CTF with my fellow mates from [JBZ](https://jbz.team/) and we arrived third, thanks to a flag submitted at the last second (a typical CTF tactic to make the other teams relax and then pwn them at the very last moment [;)](https://xkcd.com/541/).
 The prize for our ~~awkward~~ outstanding performance was a set of coupons for HTB's pro labs, either Rasta Labs or Offshore.
 I chose to go with Offshore, as I had read online reviews saying it is more realistic and less CTF-like than Rastamouse's one.
 This post is going to cover what I learned in the process from a "tactical" perspective, I won't write any spoilers about the lab itself because that would be unfair to others who are still going through it (and against HTB's rules, I think).